exchange12rocks/PSGPPreferences/docs/Add-GPPGroup.md

 PS C:\> Add-GPPGroup -InputObject $GroupObject -GPOId '31B2F340-016D-11D2-945F-00C04FB984F9'
 ```

-Adds a group object $GroupObject into a Group Policy by using its ID (see the description for the -GPOId parameter below).
+Adds a group definition object $GroupObject into a Group Policy by using its ID (see the description for the -GPOId parameter below).

 ## PARAMETERS